openwisp/openwisp-ipam/docs/index.rst

     :target: https://github.com/openwisp/openwisp-ipam/raw/docs/docs/subnet_demo.gif
     :alt: Feature Highlights

-OpenWISP IPAM is designed to offer essential IP Address Management (IPAM) functionalities as a reusable Django application.
-It seamlessly integrates with the broader OpenWISP ecosystem.

-Refer to :doc:`user/intro` for a complete overview of features.
+OpenWISP IPAM provides IP Address Management (IPAM) features, refer to :doc:`user/intro` for a complete overview.
+As a core dependency of the :doc:`OpenWISP Controller </controller/index>`, it facilitates the automatic provisioning of IP addresses for VPNs such as :doc:`Wireguard
+</controller/user/wireguard>` and :doc:`Zerotier
+</controller/user/zerotier>`, and allows to implement the :doc:`Subnet
+Division Rules feature </controller/user/subnet-division-rules>`.

+In addition to its integration with the OpenWISP ecosystem, OpenWISP IPAM can be used as a standalone Django app.
+Developers proficient in Python and Django can leverage this module independently to enhance their projects.
+For more details, please refer to the :doc:`developer documentation <developer/index>`

 .. toctree::
     :caption: User Docs